 » AFS participation: year joined, meeting attendance and participation, committee involvement, presentations at AFS meetings

-C) Dissertation research proposal: do not exceed 4 single spaced pages (excluding title page, abstract, and references).
-The proposal must be submitted in the following single-spaced format with headings:
+- Dissertation research narrative: do not exceed 2000 words (excluding title page, abstract, and references).
+The proposal should encompass your entire dissertation research (not a single project/chapter).
+The narrative must be submitted in the following single-spaced format with headings:

 » Title page: with project title, area of research (genetics, modeling, ecology, etc.), applicants name and affiliation

-» Abstract: not to exceed one-half page, describing research proposed
+» Abstract: not to exceed 300 words, describing research proposed

 » Introduction: Including project justification and background